FINTLabs/fint-coding-guidelines/README.md

 Methods should do _one thing_.
 Try to keep all logic in a method on the same level of abstraction.

-**It is difficult to set a number of lines that is too much for a class/method, but we use these guidelines:**
+**It is difficult to set a number of lines that is too much for a class/method, but we use these general guidelines:**
 1. Is the method tens of lines long, perhaps it is working on multiple levels of abstraction?
 2. Is the class hundreds of lines long, perhaps the class has more than one responsibilty?
-3. Is the class name very generic?
+3. Is the class name generic?
 The class is most likely dealing with multiple responsibilities.
 4. **Do you have a hard time finding a good name for a class?
-It could be  separate concepts within the same class and that it should be split into two classes.**
+It could because you have separate concepts within the same class and that it should be split into two classes.**

 ### Naming

 _There are only two hard things in Computer Science: cache invalidation and naming things._ **[[3]](#references)**

 _The name of a variable, function, or class, should answer all the big questions.
-It should tell you why it exists, what it does, and how it is used.
+It should tell you why it **exists, what it does, and how it is used**.
 If a name requires a comment, then the name does not reveal its intent._ **[[1]](#references)**

 Good naming and encapsulation:
 ```java